-The bedrock chalk geology is consistent across the Parish, but there are variations in the superficial geology.
+- 5.66 The bedrock chalk geology is consistent across the Parish, but there are variations in the superficial geology.
 The highest land is covered with clay-with-flints deposits (formed by surface weathering of chalk) giving heavy but fertile soils.
-Alluvial surface deposits (also relatively fertile) are found in the valley bottom.

-The objectives of soil conservation are to retain the natural soil fauna and flora of the Parish; to assist the establishment of new native planting; to reduce the spread of undesirable and potentially invasive plant material and soil-borne diseases, and to reduce off-site traffic movements associated with the import and export of soils and any other excavated materials.
-Appropriate soil conservation measures should address the handling and temporary storage of soils, if that is required, as well as preventing erosion, both during construction and until stabilizing vegetation is re-established.
+Alluvial surface deposits (also relatively fertile) are found in the valley bottom. - 5.67 The objectives of soil conservation are to retain the natural soil fauna and flora of the Parish; to assist the establishment of new native planting; to reduce the spread of undesirable and potentially invasive plant material and soil-borne diseases, and to reduce off-site traffic movements associated with the import and export of soils and any other excavated materials.
+This policy seeks to ensure that the structure and quality of the soils found in the Parish are maintained and conserved in order to support the objectives above. - 5.68 Appropriate soil conservation measures should address the handling and temporary storage of soils, if that is required, as well as preventing erosion and compaction, both during construction and until stabilizing vegetation is re-established. - 5.69 The Construction Code of Practice for the Sustainable Use of Soils on Construction Sites, Defra, 2009 provides guidance for pre-construction planning, including the use of soil resource surveys; soil management during construction; and for the establishment of new landscapes, gardens or other green spaces on construction sites. - 5.70 Good practice should seek to safeguard and utilise on-site soil resources wherever possible with clearly defined stockpiles of different soil materials. - 5.71 On-site soil remediation techniques such as soil stabilisation should be used, as necessary, enabling existing soils on site to be made suitable for purpose.
+If subsoil or topsoil is required to be imported, this should be a close match to the local soil type. - Whilst it is beneficial that good practice is followed for all types of development, the greatest benefits will arise from any larger scale schemes.
+For this reason, Policy FNP7 will apply only to uncontaminated land on sites defined as major development in the NPPF.
+For housing development this means 10 or more homes, or a site with an area of 0.5 hectares or more.
+For non-residential development it means additional floorspace of 1,000sqm or more, or a site of 1 hectare or more. - 5.73 Where applicable, a planning condition for soil conservation will be applied to relevant planning permissions that includes a requirement of a soil survey and soil management plan prior to commencement of works.